You may notice changes to this website as we work to make it easier to use.

 Acid sulfate soils explained

-Acid sulfate soils contain iron sulfides and can produce sulphuric acid when disturbed.
+Acid sulfate soils contain iron sulfides and can produce sulfuric acid when disturbed.

 Identifying acid sulfate soils